magao-x/handbook/compute/python.rst

    git pull
    # resolve any conflicts

 Then open ``/opt/MagAOX/source/MagAOX/setup/conda_env_base.yml``.
-You’ll see something like ``conda env export``, but without the version numbers.
-Add your package name (but not version, unless you know what you’re doing) to the list, being careful to put it under the ``pip:`` heading if that’s how it was installed.
+You'll see something like what ``conda env export`` output, but without the version numbers.
+Add your package name (but not version, unless you know what you're doing) to the list, being careful to put it under the ``pip:`` heading if that's how it was installed.

 Updating the list of pinned packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now, you need to update the list of pinned packages and versions
-in ``/opt/MagAOX/source/MagAOX/setup/conda_env_pinned.yml`` by
+in ``/opt/MagAOX/source/MagAOX/setup/conda_env_pinned_$ARCH.yml`` (where ``$ARCH`` is your processor architecture) by
-exporting the current packages and versions from the system where
-you just installed a new package.
+exporting the current packages and versions from the system where you just installed a new package.

 ::

-   $ conda env export > /opt/MagAOX/source/MagAOX/setup/conda_env_pinned.yml
+   $ conda env export > /opt/MagAOX/source/MagAOX/setup/conda_env_pinned_$(uname -i).yml

-This updates the versioned file in the MagAO-X source, and you can
-use ``git diff`` to see what has changed.
+This updates the versioned file in the MagAO-X source, and you can use ``git diff`` to see what has changed.

+If you install on ARM this won't update the pinned packages on Intel/AMD, and vice versa.
+To keep a pinned environment for the other processor architecture, you will need to install the package there and repeat the export.
+(Reproducing the same environment exactly is impossible on a different processor architecture for any nontrivial set of packages.)

 Storing in version control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~